conorh-devops/Ponyos-Watercolour-Art-Classes/README.md

 # Environments:
-    staging and production
+    Belowa are the environment proposed for this project

+    Dev, Test, Stage and Production

+    - Dev - All Development activities will be peformed in this environment
+    - Test - All QA activities will be done in the Test environment
+    - Stage(optional)- All Pre-production test will be performed on the Stage environment e.g. UAT
+    - Production - Live environment

-    tight configuration management for consistency and reproducibility automated creation and deployments
+    Tight configuration management for consistency and reproducibility automated creation and deployments
-    integrated and automated pipeline (commit -> test -> deploy)
+    integrated and automated pipeline (commit -> test -> Stage -> deploy)

 # Github version control:
     branches used